 The Protection You Cannot Give Away

-Creditors sometimes try to include waiver clauses in contracts, asking borrowers to give up their right to exempt property.
+Creditors sometimes try to include waiver clauses in contracts.
+These clauses ask borrowers to give up their right to exempt property.
 Arizona shuts that door.
-This statute declares that any agreement to waive the exemption rights in this article is void, regardless of what the contract says or when it was signed.
+This statute declares that any agreement to waive the exemption rights in this article is void.
+It does not matter what the contract says or when it was signed.

 Notwithstanding any agreement to the contrary, a waiver of the exemption rights provided by this article shall be void and unenforceable, except as specifically provided in section 33-1122 and when done with notice.

 A.R.S. § 33-1132The one exception references A.R.S.
-33-1122, which deals with security interests in specific personal property.
-When a debtor voluntarily pledges particular property as collateral and receives proper notice, that transaction is treated differently from a blanket waiver of exemption rights.
+33-1122.
+That section deals with security interests in specific personal property.
+When a debtor voluntarily pledges particular real property or personal property as collateral and receives proper notice, that transaction is treated differently from a blanket waiver.

 Why This Matters for Estate Planning